 Application Recognition is always done using one or more SAI (Software Application Index) files.
-DDM Inventory ships with 4 Master SAI files (containing libraries for English/ International, French and German applications and UNIX® applications), as well as an empty User SAI.
+DDM Inventory ships with 5 Master SAI files (containing libraries for English/ International, French and German applications, UNIX® applications, and a rule-based SAI containing rules for base UNIX/Linux OS packages), as well as an empty User SAI.